Numerical approximation of boundary value problems for curvature flow and elastic flow in Riemannian manifolds: Mathematical formulations

 This formulation gives another interpretation for the boundary condition \eqref{eq:nue1}.
 In fact, imposing \eqref{eq:nue1} is necessary to allow the right hand side of \eqref{eq:Vk} to remain bounded as we approach $\partial_0 I$.
 In this way, we restrict ourselves to the class of solutions to the evolution equation \eqref{eq:Vk}, where the normal velocity and curvature remain bounded.
 Hence in this paper, geodesic curvature flow for an open or closed curve is given by:

 We remark that the condition $\vec x_\rho\,.\,\vec\ek_{3-i}=0$ in \eqref{eq:cfalld} corresponds to a $90^\circ$ contact angle condition, which is the same as for classical Euclidean curvature flow.
 In particular, it does not depend on the chosen metric $g$.
-That is because in this paper we consider conformal metrics, and so only the measurement of length changes, compared to the Euclidean case, but the measurement of angles remains the same.
+That is because in this paper we consider conformal metrics, and so compared to the Euclidean case only the measurement of length changes, but the measurement of angles remains the same.

 A weak formulation of curvature flow, \eqref{eq:cfall}, based on the strong formulation \eqref{eq:Vk} in place of \eqref{eq:cfalla}, is given as follows, where we also recall \eqref{eq:varkappa} and \eqref{eq:spaces}.